Sum of Gaussian vectors and large sets: Introduction

-On the side of summation of Gaussian random vectors\footnote{ I would like to thank several people who, after a first draft of this paper was written, made me aware of relevant results: Daniel Dadush pointed out \cite{LSS22}, Ramon Van Handel pointed out \cite{Mao19}, Boaz Klartag pointed out \cite{Eld16}.}, not much was known beyond sums of independent Gaussian random vectors.
-An important motivation for Problem \ref{S} is that a positive answer would considerably strengthen M. Talagrand's celebrated subgaussian comparison theorem for subgaussian random vectors \cite[Theorem 2.10.11]{Tal21} \cite[Corollary 1.2]{Van25}, which can be reformulated as stating that any $1$-subgaussian random vector is an average of standard Gaussian random vectors up to a uniform scaling.
-Our proof of Theorem \ref{thm:general} also suggests a hypothetical subgaussian analogue of the theorem of A. Marcus, D. Spielman and N. Srivastava \cite[Corollary 1.5]{Mar15} (Subsection \ref{rem:generalize mss?}), which would answer Problem \ref{S}.
+On the side of summation of Gaussian random vectors\footnote{ I would like to thank several people who, after a first draft of this paper was written, made me aware of relevant results: Daniel Dadush pointed out \cite{LSS22}, Ramon Van Handel pointed out \cite{Mao19}, Boaz Klartag pointed out \cite{Eld16}, Roman Vershynin pointed out \cite{MGV24}.}, not much was known beyond sums of independent Gaussian random vectors.
+An important motivation for Problem \ref{S} is that a positive answer would considerably strengthen M. Talagrand's celebrated subgaussian comparison theorem \cite[Theorem 2.10.11]{Tal21} \cite[Corollary 1.2]{Van25}, which can be reformulated as stating that any $1$-subgaussian random vector is an average of standard Gaussian random vectors up to a uniform scaling (see Subsection \ref{rem:un} for our explanation of this fact).
+Our proof of Theorem \ref{thm:general} also suggests a hypothetical subgaussian analogue of the theorem of A. Marcus, D. Spielman and N. Srivastava \cite[Corollary 1.5]{Mar15} (Subsection \ref{rem:generalize mss?}), which would answer\footnote{\textbf{Added May 2026:} This strategy ended up working, see Subsection \ref{rem:generalize mss?} and \cite[Appendix B]{HST26}.} Problem \ref{S}.
 In the context of a scheduling problem in statistics, W. Rhee and M. Talagrand constructed in \cite[Theorem 2]{Rhe92} couplings of three random variables almost uniformly distributed on $[0,1]$ with constant sum.
 Recent elegant work on that topic includes the result of Y. P. Liu, A. Sah, M. Sawhney \cite[Lemma 5]{LSS22} which gives a coupling of two standard Gaussian random variables whose sum is a symmetric random variable taking values in $\{a,0,-a\}$ for some $a>0$, and the result of T.T.
 Mao, B. Wang, R.D.
 Wang \cite[Theorem 5]{Mao19} which characterizes, in terms of convex order, sums of three or more random variables uniformly distributed on $[0,1]$ (see also \cite{Wan15}).
 The analogue of \cite[Theorem 5]{Mao19} unfortunately does not hold for sums of standard Gaussian random variables because of \cite[Theorem 4.2, Corollary 4.4]{Joh25}.
-In higher dimensions, one can show from a result of R. Eldan \cite[Theorem 1.4]{Eld16} that centered random vectors with $1$-uniformly log-concave distributions (which are automatically $1$-subgaussian) are sums of two standard Gaussian random vectors.
+In higher dimensions, one could show from arguments of R. Eldan \cite[Theorem 1.4]{Eld16} that centered random vectors with $1$-uniformly log-concave distributions (which are automatically $1$-subgaussian) are sums of two standard Gaussian random vectors.
 We will recover this fact via simpler methods in Lemma \ref{lem:average of gaussians} (combined with Theorem \ref{caf}).
+Finally other questions about sums of Gaussian vectors appear in \cite{MGV24}.